 There's no doubt that we could all benefit from owning less.
 Our stuff costs us more than we think it does.
 In fact, Alexander Harris of Spare Foot found that it costs nearly $90 a month to rent a storage space on average.

-If that's not enough, Maids.com reported from a UCLA study that the amount of stuff we have in our homes can affect how stressed women feel.
+If that's not enough, the amount of stuff we have in our homes can affect how stressed we feel.

 With all that in mind, it's definitely time to learn more about this minimalism thing.
 It has gained popularity lately, and with good reason.